 However, Ginger requires a full download and setup to use.
 No matter what you plan to be using it for.
-So, it’s not really a great competition for Grammarly along the themes of this comparison article.
+So, it’s not really a great competition for Grammarly along with the themes of this comparison article.
 Which is why it’s not mentioned here.

-Ginger do provide a brief, free and online tool to entice new users though: their punctuation checker.
+Ginger does provide a brief, free and online tool to entice new users though: their punctuation checker.
 It happens to work really well too, although that shouldn’t come as too much of a surprise considering it’s how they entice new users into signing up for their software.

 It’s clean looking, simple to use and very easy to implement the changes recommended.
 It seems to catch most errors, even the more complex ones.
 And if the standard of Ginger is anything to go by, it’s absolutely worth using.